jentie/traffic-monitor/README.md

 ## Security and Data Proctection Considerations

-* this software / device is intended to increase the awareness of smart phone activities and usage of services via Internet
+This software / device is intended to increase the awareness of smart phone activities and usage of services via Internet.
+Nevertheless we need still discuss possible security and data proctection issues:
 * current implementation processes only IP addresses, one direction of traffic flow
   * just needed information is captured, separation with USB / serial interface increases transparency of process(es)
 * other output includes full IP/TCP header decoding, similar to tcpdump